 Californium (Cf) is an open source implementation of the Constrained Application Protocol (CoAP).
 It is written in Java and targets unconstrained environments such as back-end service infrastructures (e.g., proxies, resource directories, or cloud services) and less constrained environments such as embedded devices running Linux (e.g., smart home/factory controllers or cellular gateways).

-Handly, a technology project at Eclipse, provides basic building blocks that help developers create handle-based models similar in design principles to the JDT Java model.
-The uniform API makes it possible to supply common IDE components dealing with such models.
-Integration with Xtext editor is provided along with support for other editors.
+Handly, a technology project at Eclipse, provides basic building blocks that help create handle-based models similar in design patterns and principles to the JDT Java model.
+The uniform API makes it possible to supply common IDE components dealing with Handly-based models.
+Integration with Xtext editor is provided along with support for other source editors.

 Ogee provides Eclipse-based developer tools for the provisioning and consumption of OData services regardless of the service provisioning platform and service consuming technology.
 It comprises a graphical OData Model Editor for the creation of OData models that define the data structure required.
 The models can then be exported as service metadata document.